 In The Great American Baseball Card, Flipping, Trading and Bubble Gum Book, there is a great section in the front about operations at Topps right around the time the above gift catalog was issued.
 Sy Berger is quoted as saying "This year each guy will end up with about $400."
 There was also a royalty agreement described that sweetened the pot a little which I guess is how he got to $400 a man.

-In 1973 or 1974 you were dealing with roughly 600 ballplayers assuming most of them were on an extension, Topps would have to shell out around two hundred and fifty grand at a time when wax packs went for a dime.
+In 1973 or 1974 you were dealing with roughly 600 ballplayers and assuming most of them were on an extension, Topps would have had to shell out around two hundred and fifty grand at a time when wax packs went for a dime.
 According to Sy though, most players liked the process.
 He went on to say in the book "Richie Allen took a new refrigerator this year....Dick Green bought some farm machinery with his.
 And Al Kaline just bought his kid a new car."

 I would love to know what kind of car was offered but I don't have any more interior pages to look through right now.
 Boy, times were different back then, huh?.